Eye Candy Galore: Five Stunning TVs That Will Make Great Gifts

 Buying an HDTV is often like a buying a car, where you find yourself overwhelmed with choices and confronted by salespeople and/or friends and family trying to steer you this way and that.
 But if you go in with a game plan based strictly on your needs, you can’t go wrong with one of these stellar TVs below.

-Let’s check out our picks for the best HDTVs of the 2013 holiday season:
+If you’re fan of TVs, this is a great year to upgrade your TV and buy one for somebody who needs a new set.
+Let’s check out our picks for the best HDTVs of the 2014 holiday season:

 Buy This for the Smartypants With Good Looks and Money to Spare